Motorola Razr Ultra 2025 review: The flip phone, nearly perfected

 (Image credit: Derrek Lee / Android Central)

-In North America, the Ultra's only competition is the Galaxy Z Flip 6, Samsung's model from 2024.
-It's a great phone overall, thanks to the powerful Snapdragon chipset, great battery life, solid set of cameras, and long software support.
-However, given that it's last year's model, performance will likely not match the newer Snapdragon chip from Qualcomm.
+In North America, the Ultra's only notable competitor at the time of writing is the Galaxy Z Flip 6.
+It's a great phone overall, thanks to its powerful Snapdragon chipset, excellent battery life, solid camera setup, and long software support.
+Even with last year's chip, performance should hold up fairly well, although the cover screen experience falls short, and charging speeds are noticeably slower.

 Motorola Razr Ultra 2025: Should you buy it?